Contact WKW

 A crash involving a police officer is very different from a “normal” car accident.
 Filing a personal injury lawsuit for a car crash usually involves an auto insurance policy, but in the case of a police car accident, many government entities self-insure for accidents.
 This makes the claims process different from most other auto accidents, so having an experienced lawyer on your side will help with the process of getting the compensation you deserve.

-The one similarity between all auto accidents, regardless if the police car causes the accident, are actions to take immediately after an accident.
+The one similarity between all auto accidents, regardless of whether the police car caused the accident, are the actions to take immediately after an accident.
 Following an accident:

 Since the crash involves a police officer, feeling intimidated is normal.
 Remember, neither the police officer involved nor the officer who fills out the police report decides who is at-fault.
 The court decides who is at fault based on evidence presented.